TNA Turkey Bowl

-The Impact Turkey Bowl (formerly the TNA Turkey Bowl) is a special match that airs on the Thanksgiving night episode of Impact!
+The TNA Turkey Bowl is a special match that airs on the Thanksgiving night episode of Impact!

 Initially, it was a tournament held in 2007 and 2008 that aired on the Thanksgiving night episode of TNA Impact!, and consisted of three preliminary three-way matches.
 Each match featured a member of the Heavyweight Division, the X Division, and the Tag Team Division, with the winner of the match going on to the finals.
 The winner of the finals, also a three-way match, won $25,000.
 The wrestler who was pinned in the finals was forced to put on a turkey suit.
 The 2008 Turkey Bowl would be the last until 2011, where it would return, but as a single match going forward.
 This format lasted until 2016, save for a two year absence, and for the 2017 Turkey Bowl, it was changed to a five-on-five intergender tag team match.